kherr9/ToyStorage/README.md

 ## Get Packages

-Toy Storage is still in early development and has not been published to NuGet, but if you're feeling adventurous, [continous integration builds are on MyGet](https://www.myget.org/feed/kherr9/package/nuget/ToyStorage).
+Toy Storage is still in early development and has not been published to NuGet, but if you're feeling adventurous, [continuous integration builds are on MyGet](https://www.myget.org/feed/kherr9/package/nuget/ToyStorage).

 ## Get Started